luisignaciocc/ytmusic-scrobbler-web/README.md

 - Navigate to `http://localhost:3000` in your browser
 - Authorize Google and Last.fm access
-- View your scrobbling history and manage settings
+- Enable and disable your scrobbling processes

 ### Dashboard